rickynich/t-to-do/README.md

+T-To-Do:
-## A simple to-do app with data persistence.
+A simple to-do app with data persistence.

 ## Getting started